np-guard/vmware-analyzer/pkg/synthesis/model/symbolicexpr/README.md

 Note that S1 and/or D1 could be all paths (*), in which case S1 (D1) are replaced by *

-And in case the conjunction deny path is open on one end:
+And in case the term deny path is open on one end:

 | Src           | Dst |
 |---------------|----:|
 |s1' and s2' and ... and sn'     |   * |

-The equivalent or-conjunction allow paths are:
+The equivalent DNF allow paths are:

 | Src            |            Dst |
 |----------------|---------------:|